 As CO2, CH4, and other GHGs are emitted into or removed from the atmosphere, their contributions to the observed concentration field are affected by their background values, emission rates, ambient wind field and the chemical reactions and biological processes that destroy them or remove them from the air.
 On spatial scales spanning large urban centers to the globe, atmospheric inverse modeling systems simulate these processes to yield top-down maps of CO2 and CH4 surface flux estimates.
 On smaller scales, CO2 and CH4 fluxes are usually inferred using discrete plume mass balance models.
 Both approaches are described in Appendix 2 of CEOS 2018, so they are only briefly summarized here.

 A global atmospheric inverse modeling system typically utilizes an atmospheric chemical transport model, the capability to assimilate atmospheric GHG concentration measurements and an algorithm for optimizing spatially- and temporally-resolved estimates of the net surface fluxes (sources + sinks) of GHGs to match the observed CO2 or CH4 concentration field to within the uncertainty bounds in the presence of the wind field.
 These systems are typically initialized with “prior” GHG concentration and flux distributions derived from bottom-up inventories, climatologies and biogeochemical models.
-Most atmospheric inverse modeling systems use precomputed (off-line) atmospheric winds fields from a meteorological reanalysis in a global, 3-dimensional chemical tracer transport models, such as the Goddard Earth Observing System (GEOS) Chemistry (GEOS-Chem), Tracer Model 5 (TM5).
+Most atmospheric inverse modeling systems use precomputed (off-line) atmospheric winds fields from a meteorological reanalysis in a global, 3-dimensional chemical tracer transport models, such as the Goddard Earth Observing System (GEOS) Chemistry (GEOS-Chem), or Tracer Model 5 (TM5).
 However, some systems, such as the European Centre for Medium-Range Weather Forecasts (ECMWF) Integrated Forecasting System (IFS), use “on-line” meteorological models that assimilate meteorological measurements simultaneously with GHG observations to numerically solve the equations of transport and mass continuity at high spatial resolution to more explicitly resolve the transport.

 Most inverse modeling systems use some form of Bayesian inference, which adjusts surface fluxes to minimize a cost function, a mathematical expression that describes the mismatch between the GHG observations and the simulated observations based on prior estimates of surface fluxes, accounting for their respective uncertainties.
 These include variational data assimilation (3-D and 4-D VAR), ensemble Kalman filter, and the Markov Chain Monte Carlo methods.
 Each of these techniques has unique advantages and disadvantages in the context of the global stocktake.